 - 2 large eggs, beaten lightly

 - 6 tablespoons (85 grams) unsalted butter, melted and cooled, plus more for the pan

-- 2. Toss the walnuts on a rimmed baking sheet, slide in the oven, and toast until fragrant, 5 to 10 minutes.
+- 2. Roast the walnuts: Toss the walnuts on a rimmed baking sheet, slide in the oven, and toast until fragrant, 5 to 10 minutes.
 Immediately transfer the walnuts to a plate and let cool.

-- 3. In a large bowl, combine the flour, sugar, baking soda, salt, and walnuts.
+- 3. Mix the dry ingredients: In a large bowl, combine the flour, sugar, baking soda, salt, and walnuts.